stdlib-js/stdlib/docs/development.md

     $ make install
     ```

     will be enough to resolve these conflicts.
-Otherwise, remove the git repository, clone, and reinstall.
+Otherwise, remove the [Git][git] repository, clone, and reinstall.

 ## Editors